Twisting formula of epsilon factors: Notations and Preliminaries

-\end{proof} \item We also have twisting formula of epsilon factor by Deligne (cf. \cite{D1}, Lemma 4.16) under some special condition and which is as follows:\\ Let $\alpha$ and $\beta$ be two multiplicative characters of a local field $F$ such that $a(\alpha)\geq 2\cdot a(\beta)$.
+\item We also have a twisting formula of epsilon factor by Deligne (cf. \cite{D1}, Lemma 4.16) under some special condition and which is in the following:\\ Let $\alpha$ and $\beta$ be two multiplicative characters of a local field $F$ such that $a(\alpha)\geq 2\cdot a(\beta)$.
 Let $\psi$ be an additive character of $F$.
 Let $y_{\alpha,\psi}$ be an element of $F^\times$ such that

 for all $x\in F$ with valuation $\nu_F(x)\geq\frac{a(\alpha)}{2}$ (if $a(\alpha)=0$, $y_{\alpha,\psi}=\pi_{F}^{-n(\psi)}$).
 Then

 \end{enumerate}